isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     for (int m = 1; m <= 12; ++m)   // don't: magic constant 12
         cout << month[m] << '\n';

-No, we don't all know that there are 12 months, numbered 1..12, in a year.
+No, we don’t all know that there are 12 months, numbered 1..12, in a year.
 Better:

     constexpr int month_count = 12;   // months are numbered 1..12

     for (int m = first_month; m <= month_count; ++m)   // better
         cout << month[m] << '\n';

-Better still, don't expose constants:
+Better still, don’t expose constants:

     for (auto m : month)
         cout << m << '\n';